debbhie/UK-ROAD-ACCIDENT-2021-2022/README.md

 ## UNITED KINGDOM ROAD ACCIDENT 2021 AND 2022 OVERVIEW
 The dashboard provides a comprehensive analysis of road accidents in the United Kingdom for the year 2021 and 2022.
-Key performance indeicators (KPIS) such as total casualties, casualties by accident severity, casualties by vehicle type are analyzed to gain insight into road safety and accident prevention measures.
+Key performance indicators (KPIS) such as total casualties, casualties by accident severity, casualties by vehicle type are analyzed to gain insight into road safety and accident prevention measures.

 ## DATA SOURCE
 The primary data set is gotten from google